Chest insignias are obligatory. Shirts are optional.

 Compare Highly Conspicuous Uniform

-(the military version of this trope), Symbol Motif Clothing
+(the group and/or military version of this trope), Symbol Motif Clothing

 open/close all folders

 - Science Ninja Team Gatchaman.
 All the team members have a stylized bird chest symbol on their costumes.